hyperledger/aries-vcx/aries_vcx/docs/guidelines.md

 new state was determined in runtime.
 The typical case was that transition either succeeded and moved to the "happy-case" next state; or failed and moved to "failed" state.

+## Outsourced message sending
+State machines should not attempt to send messages over network.
+State machines process received messages, build responses, but should never perform message sending.

 ## Problem reports
 State machines should not automatically submit problem-reports.
-If a problem occurs upon execution of a transition, it should fail with error (per previous point) and should be left up to state machine user to decide: retry, do nothing, move to failed state, move to failed state and send problem report.
+If a problem occurs upon execution of a transition, it should fail with error (per previous point) and should be left up to state machine user to decide: retry, do nothing, move to failed state, send a problem report.